frankhale/godot-roguelike/README.md

 # godot-roguelike

-Learning Godot by recreating my C++/Lua/SDL2 based roguelike
+Learning Godot by recreating my C++/Lua/SDL2 based roguelike.
+This is a Godot 4 project.

 ## Status